DanielStefanK/kleinanzeigen-alert/README.md

 Telegram bot that notifies you of new Kleinanzeigen listings.
-You can try my hosted version at [@AlertAlertAlert_bot](https://t.me/AlertAlertAlert_bot) or run it yourself with the instructions below.
+Run it yourself with the instructions below.

 ## Installation